QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 A tridiagonal matrix has 3 non-zero diagonals.
 The main diagonal, the first sub-diagonal (i.e. below the main diagonal) and the also the first super-diagonal (i.e. above the main diagonal).

-This is a special case of a more general type called a banded matrix, where the number of sub and super-diagonals are more general.
-The total width of sub- and super-diagonals is called the bandwidth.
+This is a special case of a more general type called a banded matrix, where the number of sub and super-diagonals can be greater than 1.
+The total width of main, sub-, and super-diagonals is called the bandwidth.
 For example, a tridiagonal matrix has a bandwidth of 3.

 A :math:`N \times N` banded matrix with bandwidth :math:`P` has about :math:`N P` nonzeros in its sparsity pattern.